 18. Three working groups were established by the Expert Group in March 2016, focusing on the following topics: statistical data and metadata exchange, geospatial information and interlinkages.
-Each working group is composed of members of the Group and other invited representatives, as determined by their respective terms of reference.2 A brief summary of the work of each group in 2018 and descriptions of future meetings and work is provided below.
+Each working group is composed of members of the Expert Group and other invited representatives, as determined by their respective terms of reference.3 Below is a brief summary of the work of each group over the past year and descriptions of future meetings and work.